Analysis | Power Up: Here are 5 charts that help explain the state of early voting

 Our colleagues Brittany Renee Mayes, Peter Andringa, Lenny Bronner and Kate Rabinowitz have a look at what we know: With 13 days still to go, at least 33 million highly enthusiastic voters have cast their ballots since the coronavirus pandemic led to the expansion of options to vote early.

-The big questions: Will the influx of early votes actually translate to historic turnout, or simply reflect a voters that would have crushed into the polls on Election Day anyway?
+The big questions: Will the influx of early votes actually translate to historic turnout, or simply reflect the number of voters who would have crushed into the polls on Election Day anyway?
 How will Democratic enthusiasm – as they outvote Republicans early by a large margin, according to states that offer this data – hold up as Republicans are expected to vote en masse on the big day?

 Here are five charts that help illustrate the state of this most unusual 2020 election.